unpatterned-labs/useosm/awesome-useosm/README.md

 OpenStreetMap (OSM) is one of the largest and most important open-source projects in the world.

-It is a **global, community-built geographic database**, maintained by millions of contributors who map roads, buildings, paths, land use, and places—often in regions where no other reliable map exists.
+It is a global, community-built geographic database, maintained by millions of contributors who map roads, buildings, paths, land use, and places—often in regions where no other reliable map exists.

-Just as **Wikipedia democratized knowledge**,
+Just as Wikipedia democratized knowledge,
-**OpenStreetMap democratized geography**.
+OpenStreetMap democratized geography.

 Today, OSM powers:
 - Navigation and routing